Macrometacorp/docs/docs/queryworkers/api-endpoints.md

 - Query workers have hard-coded URLs, while queries use a generic `/feature/option/data` path.
 - Query workers are cached across all GeoFabric locations.
 You can edit query workers while they are running, but an unsaved query must be redeployed if you need to update it.

-## Bind Parameters Values vs. Placeholders
+## Bind Parameter Values vs. Placeholders

 When you add bind parameter placeholders to a query and don't enter values, then you get an error when you run it, because it is missing values.